idblr/ndi/README.md

 ### Overview

-Computes various indices of socioeconomic deprivation and disparity in the United States.
+Computes various geospatial indices of socioeconomic deprivation and disparity in the United States.
 Some indices are considered "spatial" because they consider the values of neighboring (i.e., adjacent) census geographies in their computation, while other indices are "aspatial" because they only consider the value within each census geography.
-Two types of aspatial neighborhood deprivation indices (NDI) are available: including: (1) based on [Messer et al. (2006)](https://doi.org/10.1007/s11524-006-9094-x) and (2) based on Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) and [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002) who use variables chosen by [Roux and Mair (2010)](https://doi.org/:10.1111/j.1749-6632.2009.05333.x).
+Two types of aspatial neighborhood deprivation indices (NDI) are available: including: (1) based on [Messer et al. (2006)](https://doi.org/10.1007/s11524-006-9094-x) and (2) based on [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) and [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002) who use variables chosen by [Roux and Mair (2010)](https://doi.org/:10.1111/j.1749-6632.2009.05333.x).
 Both are a decomposition of multiple demographic characteristics from the U.S. Census Bureau American Community  Survey 5-year estimates (ACS-5; 2006-2010 onward).
 Using data from the ACS-5 (2005-2009 onward), the package can also compute indices of racial or ethnic residential segregation, including but limited to those discussed in [Massey & Denton (1988)](https://doi.org/10.1093/sf/67.2.281), and selected metrics of socioeconomic deprivation and disparity.

 ### Installation